VaradMore/ShopBridge/README.md

+#ShopBridge App

-# This application was built with Angular 5 and Bootstrap 4.
+This application was built with Angular 5 and Bootstrap 4.

 # Requirements.